POL.4.0.1 FINANCE (Ratified 29.05.2023)

 Request for a refund for enrolment of one term or less

-11 Where the student is enrolled for one term or less and withdrawals early, or where the school terminates the Student’s enrolment, any unused portion of international student fees will not be refunded
+11 Where the student is enrolled for one term or less and withdrawals early, or where the school terminates the student’s enrolment, any unused portion of tuition will not be refunded.

 Request for a Refund – where the school fails to provide a course, ceases as a signatory, or ceases to be a provider: